michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/02_WSL_Ubuntu_setup.md

 ### 1. Enable WSL Feature in Windows.

-1. Right click on the start menu and click on s\Settings.
+1. Right click on the start menu and click on Settings.
 2. In the Search box, type `Turn Windows Features On Or Off` and click on the item that populates in the list.
 3. A window will popup with a list of folders with checkboxes next to them.
 Scroll down and check the box for `Windows Subsystem for Linux`.